BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Working Groups/Intercity Bus/2019/20190507 Tech Assistance.md

 1. What problem are we trying to solve?
 Electronic ticketing is a challenge for interlined bus companies because it is not fully implemented; It results in an inconsistent user experience and works for GLI but the interlined companies have difficulty implementing the system.
 GLI website acts as broker for all interlined companies.
-A seat reserved on GLI has to hold a set on a different company.
+A seat reserved on GLI has to hold a seat on a different company.
 Real time capacity management.
 A no show needs to show a free seat immediately.
 Has to benefit the entire industry or at least NBTA.